scale-lab/BeAR-app/README.md

 - [ ] Support devices without NPUs by searching for alternative processors
 - [ ] Circumvent Android's automatic closing of the devices camera after X amount of time
 ## 📏 Installation
-- Option 1: Download Android Studio and build from this repository
+- Option 1: Download Android Studio and build from this repository.
+Be sure to install the `assets` folder following the instructions below.
-- Option 2: (NOT YET SUPPORTED) Download the APK provided
+- Option 2: (NOT YET SUPPORTED) Download the APK provided.
 ## 🔧 Hardware Requirements
 This app only works for Android devices with SDK>=26, though SDK=34+ is recommended.
 Some key functions, specifically photo picking and camera operation, require permission that can be activated once in-app via a pop up.
 It is also recommended for your device to have an NPU (preferable) or GPU.
+## 📁 Assets
+BeAR currently requires a dedicated folder for models **before compile time.** This folder must be organized like so:
+- `assets`
+  - `decoders`
+  - `encoders`
+  - `full`

+The `assets` folder must be in the following location to be recognized by the Android compiler:
+- `BeAR_APP` (Top level directory)
+  - `app`
+    - `src`
+      - `main`
+        - `assets` <--

+The version of the `assets` folder used in Austin's thesis can be found on Google Drive here: https://drive.google.com/drive/folders/1dQYM72Gw093bTJqF8llspFFHK6Uat6bh?usp=sharing
 ## 💻 Usage
 Before attempting to run the model, it is highly recommended that you peruse the settings and verify that everything is set up as you want it.
 Once all settings are to your liking, simply press the image icon in the bottom right corner of your screen.<br />
 <div align="center">